20 / 1 / 2009 4.02pm

-This section provides information (originally issued in 2004) on how consultants can instigate the appeals process, how NHS organisations should treat formal appeals and offers advice for appeal panels and their members.
+This section provides information (originally issued in 2004) on how consultants can instigate the appeals process, how NHS organisations should treat formal appeals, and advice for appeal panels and their members.

-The Consultant Contract Appeals document contents further information and is organised as follows:
+The Consultant Contract Appeals document provides an overview of the process and is organised as follows: